 Sufficient clear space in the room to hold a one-dimensional human spectrogram for all participants

-Brief description The Solution Room is a powerful conference session, typically lasting between 90-120 minutes, which not only engages and connects attendees, but also provides peer-supported advice on their most pressing problems.
-A session of 20 or more people (the format can handle hundreds of participants) starts with a short introduction followed by a human spectrogram that demonstrates the amount of experience available in the room.
-Next, participants are given some time to think of a problem or challenge they have for which they would like to receive peer advice.
-A second human spectrogram follows which maps participants’ comfort level.
+The Solution Room is a powerful conference session, which not only engages and connects attendees, but also provides peer-supported advice on their most pressing problems.
+It typically lasts between 90-120 minutes, and can handle hundreds of participants.
+A session of 20 or more people starts with a short introduction followed by a human spectrogram that demonstrates the amount of experience available in the room.
+Participants are then given some time to think of a challenge for which they would like to receive peer advice.
+A second human spectrogram then maps participants’ comfort level.

-Participants are now divided into small groups of 6-8 people, each group sharing a round table covered with flip chart paper and plenty of colored markers.
-The group members are then asked to individually mindmap their problem on the paper in front of them.
-Each participant in turn then has the same amount of time to explain his or her problem or challenge to the others at the table and receive advice and support.
+Next, the facilitator divides participants into small groups of 6-8 people.
+Each group shares a round table covered with flip chart paper and plenty of colored markers.
+The group members individually mindmap their problem on the paper in front of them.
+Each participant then gets a fixed time to explain their challenge to their table peers and receive advice and support.

-For a public group evaluation, two final human spectrograms map the shift in comfort level of all the participants and the likelihood that participants will try to change what they’ve just shared.
+Finally there’s a public group evaluation.
+Two human spectrograms map the shift in comfort level of all the participants and the likelihood that participants will try to change what they’ve just shared.

 A two-minute video of testimonials from my Solution Room session at the 2011 Meeting Professionals International World Education Conference in Orlando, Florida